Ryukyu Kobudo: Ryūkyū Kobudo Hozon Shinko Kai

 Taira named Eisuke Akamine (1 May 1925 - 13 Jan 1999) as his successor and the second President for Ryūkyū Kobudo Hozon Shinko Kai.
 He was later succeeded by Hiroshi Akamine, the third President.
 Hiroshi Sensei decided to start his own association in 2011 (see below).

 The present Head of the association is Sensei Yukio Kuniyoshi.
-He was the chief instructor in the Eisuke Akamine Dojo until the death of Akamine sensei and is practicing at Kochinda Dojo, Okinawa.
+He was the chief instructor in the Eisuke Akamine Dojo in Tomigusuku, Okinawa until the death of Akamine Dai sensei (1999) and is practicing at Kochinda Dojo, Okinawa.

 Ryūkyū Kobudo Shimbukan

-In 2011 Akamine Hiroshi resigned as the President of the Ryukyu Kobudo Hozon Shinko Kai and formed the Ryukyu Kobudo Shimbukan association, which carries on in the Nesabu Shimbukan Dojo in Tomigusuku.
+In 2011 Akamine Hiroshi resigned as the President of the Ryukyu Kobudo Hozon Shinko Kai and formed the Ryukyu Kobudo Shimbukan association, which practice in the Nesabu Shimbukan Dojo in Tomigusuku.

 Ryukyu Kobudo Tesshinkan

 The Ryukyu Kobudo Tesshinkan was created by Tamayose Hidemi in 1999 with permission to create from his Sensei Eisuke Akamine.
 Tamayose had achieved his 7th degree black belt at the time, and has since achieved 9 Dan under the Okinawa Ken Kobudo Renmei.
 He teaches Kobudo around the world via seminar as well as his home dojo in Tomigusuku Okinawa.
 His United States Branch (NKKF) was awarded the USA Honbu title in 2001.
 His Son, Tetsushi is slated to presidency of the Tesshinkan in the near future.